Unusual butterfly swarms invading Central Texas

-There has been an increase in butterflies in the area this fall, and the unusually hot and dry weather this summer is to blame.
+There has been an increase in butterflies in the area this fall, and the unusually hot and dry weather this summer is to blame, KTLA’s sister station KXAN reports.

 The unusual insect is known as the American snout butterfly, so named because it has a “prominent ‘snout’ formed by elongated mouthparts,” according to Texas A&M’s Agrilife Extension.